 - Separate stockpiling of different quality product coals following crushing and washing, which are then blended to achieve a homogeneous coal quality prior to being loaded onto trains;

-- Sampling of the coal with automatic samplers after crushing, following coal washing, again during train loading and finally during loading onto vessels at the port.
+- Sampling of the coal with automatic samplers after crushing; then after coal washing; then again during train loading and finally during loading onto vessels at the port.
 All automatic samplers are operated and maintained according to Australian Standards;

 - Analysis of all samples is undertaken by independent NATA accredited laboratories according to Australian Standards.